 However, if you do B2C– sell directly to consumers, that changes the costs.
 If you have 1,000 SKUs, it may cost you $250 to $1,000 to half a million dollars to have a warehouse here, operation, and this and that.
 You don’t need that.

 What is the alternative?

-All you need is a 3PL, a third party logistics partner.
-You ship a couple of pallets of product; they store it, and you only pay them two dollars for every order that you send.
+All you need is a 3PL, a third-party logistics partner.
+When you ship pallets of product, they store it, and you only pay them two dollars for every order you send.

 What about customs costs?

-The customs fees, those are worked into the margins as well.
+The customs fees are worked into the margins as well.
 Even so, business is still profitable at the end of the day.

 Clients sometimes let this obstacle hold them back.
 They say, “My margins aren’t that high,” because they also have customs fees on top of the fulfillment.
-At the end of the day, if you’re a manufacturer, you have no problem.
-Work those into your margins and be profitable at the end of the day.
+But, at the end of the day, if you’re a manufacturer, you have no problem.
+So work those into your margins and be profitable at the end of the day.

 Ninety percent of the products that are consumed in the United States come from abroad.
 Every business has those issues.
 Optimum7 imports merchandise from Europe, as well from Eastern Europe.
 Custom issues don’t matter; if your product and brand are quality, American consumers are willing to pay the price for the quality.

-For Latin American companies that are doing over $5 million in annual business, you have to have some sort of visibility and leg in the United States.
-Making that US dollar is worthwhile.
+Latin American companies earning over five million in annual business need visibility and leg in the United States.
+So making that US dollar is worthwhile.